-^{5.14} Table 5.5 indicates that the proportion of dwellings completed on previously developed land (PDL) is currently higher than the Core Strategy targets.
-This is partially reflective of the current progress of the Local Plan in that only limited non-PDL sites have been allocated and significant areas of the District are Green Belt.
+5.13 Table 5.5 indicates that the proportion of dwellings completed on previously developed land (PDL) is currently significantly higher than the Core Strategy targets.
+This is partially reflective of the current progress of the Local Plan in that only limited non-PDL sites are currently allocated under the RUDP and significant areas of the District are Green Belt.
 The proportion of completed dwellings on PDL may change as the Local Plan and Site Allocations DPD progresses.
+However, Bradford Council still expects additional capacity on PDL through windfall development and sites identified through the Brownfield Register (see Section 12).